 Taking style cues from the Art Deco movement, Paulin has given the Commuter Nautical B a small style flare through its numerals.
 We love the results.

 You can’t have listened to a podcast over the last few years without running into a commercial for MVMT.
 They have been at the forefront of the low-cost watch movement – and have let everyone know.
-Their Avalon piece is one of our favorites.
+Their Avalon piece is one of our favourites.

 Max Bill Chronoscope